 Deer Lake Area of Concern

 Deer Lake is one of 43 contaminated sites designated as an Area of Concern under the 1987 Great Lakes Water Quality Agreement.
-Since 2010, almost $9 million from the Great Lakes Restoration Initiative has been used to complete the final actions to remediate and restore this AOC.
+Since 2010, $8 million from the Great Lakes Restoration Initiative has been used to complete the final actions to remediate and restore this AOC.
 All cleanup work required to remove Deer Lake from the binational list of AOCs has been completed.

 The Deer Lake Public Advisory Council, in conjunction with the State of Michigan, initiated the formal delisting process of the Deer Lake AOC in March 2014.